alganet/Projects/Mosai/runup/SYNTAX.md

 [ ]:repl:sample:indented

 	$ echo This is an indented block
+	$ echo This is an indented block

-	This is an indented block
+	$ echo This is an indented block

+	$

 [ ]:repl:sample:ticked

 ```
 $ echo This is a ticked block
+$ echo This is a ticked block
+$ echo This is a ticked block
-This is a ticked block
+$ echo This is a ticked block
 ```

 [ ]:repl:sample:tilded

 ~~~
 $ echo This is a tilded block
+$ echo This is a tilded block
-This is a tilded block
+$ echo This is a tilded block
 ~~~